1.

 And make one bold dash for your freedom again!

-Chorus: You true Sons of Erin, awake
+Chorus: You true Sons of Erin, awake from your slumbers!

 No longer leave Tyrants your valleys invade..